jimcasey/coastvibe/README.md

 ## Setup

-### Investment Data
+### Portfolio Data

-This application uses a JSON file to store investment data, which is excluded from version control for privacy.
+This application uses a JSON file to store portfolio data, which is excluded from version control for privacy.

-1. Create a file at `src/app/data/investmentData.json`
+1. Create a file at `src/app/data/portfolioData.json`
-2. Add your investment data in the following format:
+2. Add your portfolio data in the following format:

 ```json
 [